 If the horizontal width of an LED cabinet is 384 pixels across, it would take 10 of those cabinets tiled side by side to realize 4K’s horizontal resolution of 3,840 pixels, so a 4K video wall might truly take up a full wall in a big room.

-The finer the pixel pitch is, the more light pixels are contained in each cabinet — and the smaller the physical footprint of a given resolution will be.
-An LED display module with a 1.5-millimeter pitch has more pixels per module than, for example, a 4-millimeter product, so it will produce a 4K resolution of 3,840 x 2,160 pixels with much less physical space.
-Not only can this help organizations achieve a higher resolution, but it can also mean that fewer materials will be required for assembly, and it may reduce a video wall’s size requirements as well.
+The finer the pixel pitch, the more light pixels are contained in each cabinet and the smaller the physical footprint of any given resolution.
+A fine pixel pitch LED display module with a 1.5-millimeter pixel pitch has many more pixels per module than, say, a 4-millimeter product, creating a higher resolution in a far smaller physical space — and with fewer materials.

 Smart selections